 The United Kingdom stands with the Ukrainian people.
-My right hon.
-Friend the Defence Secretary has been in the vanguard of those providing military assistance.
-My right hon.
-Friend the Foreign Secretary has been co-ordinating diplomatic support and, with my right hon.
-Friends the Chancellor and Business Secretary, implementing a new and tougher than ever sanctions regime.
+My right honourable friend the Defence Secretary has been in the vanguard of those providing military assistance.
+My right honourable friend the Foreign Secretary has been co-ordinating diplomatic support and, with my right honourable friends the Chancellor and the Business Secretary, implementing a new and tougher than ever sanctions regime.
 The Foreign, Commonwealth and Development Office and the Home Office have also been providing humanitarian support on the ground to Ukraine’s neighbours, helping them to cope with the displacement of hundreds of thousands of people—but more can, and must, be done.

-To that end, my right hon.
-Friend the Home Secretary has already expanded the family route.
-She has also confirmed that from tomorrow Ukrainians with passports will be able to apply for UK visas entirely online without having to visit visa application centres.
+To that end, my right honourable friend the Home Secretary has already expanded the family route.
+She has also confirmed that from tomorrow Ukrainians with passports will be able to apply for UK visas entirely online without having to visit a visa application centre.
 As a result, the number of Ukrainians now arriving in this country is rapidly increasing and numbers will grow even faster from tomorrow.

 We also know, however, that the unfailingly compassionate British public want to help further.
 That is why today we are answering that call with the announcement of a new sponsorship scheme, Homes for Ukraine.
-I thank my right hon.
-Friend the Home Secretary and officials in the Home Office, in my own Department and across Government for their work over the course of the past days and weeks to ensure that we can stand up this scheme as quickly as possible.
-In particular, I thank my noble Friend Richard Harrington, now Lord Harrington of Watford, whose experience in ensuring that the Syrian refugee resettlement programme was a success will prove invaluable in ensuring that we do right by the people of Ukraine.
+I thank my right honourable friend the Home Secretary and officials in the Home Office, in my own department and across government for their work over the past days and weeks to ensure that we can stand up this scheme as quickly as possible.
+In particular, I thank my noble friend Richard Harrington, now Lord Harrington of Watford, whose experience in ensuring that the Syrian refugee resettlement programme was a success will prove invaluable in ensuring that we do right by the people of Ukraine.

 The scheme that Lord Harrington has helped us to design draws on the enormous good will and generosity of the British public, and our proud history of supporting the vulnerable in their hour of greatest need.
 The scheme will allow Ukrainians with no family ties to the UK to be sponsored by individuals or organisations who can offer them a home.
 There will be no limit to the number of Ukrainians who can benefit from it.